dapphub/dapptools/docs/unit_testing.rst

 Logging Events
 --------------

-These events will log information to the console, which is useful for debugging.
+These events will log information to the console, making them useful for debugging.

 +--------------------------------------------------------------+
 | Event                                                        |